-Yes, generally if you are late paying your auto insurance by two weeks your insurance has indeed lapsed.
-There is not normally any type of grace period in regards to motor vehicle insurance so if your payment is not in on time then your policy usually lapses at 12:01 AM on the date stated on your renewal or insurance notice.
+Generally, if you are late paying your auto insurance by two weeks your insurance has indeed lapsed.
+There are usually no grace periods for car insurance bills, so if your payment is not in on time, your policy usually lapses at 12:01 a.m. on the date stated on your renewal or insurance notice.

-State laws do differ, as do insurance companies' guidelines, regarding if there is a grace period between a due date and an insurance policy cancellation.
+In some cases, there may be some wiggle room.
+State laws do differ, as do insurance companies' guidelines, on if there is a grace period between a due date and an insurance policy cancellation.
 In some states there may be a grace period or a number of days in which the company must give you notice of cancellation.
-For example, in New Jersey if your insurance company cancels your policy for non-payment you should receive a 15 day warning notice.
+For example, in New Jersey if your insurance company cancels your policy for non-payment you should receive a 15-day warning notice.

 Most states require a notice of cancellation so many insurance providers include the notice as part of the payment notice or mailed bill, stating that if the payment is not paid before a certain date the policy will be cancelled.

-If the cancellation/bill states 6/1/08 it will likely list a time element saying 12:01 AM meaning that at midnight, the day before, the policy will be cancelled if the payment is not made.
+Here's how it usually works: If the cancellation/bill has a due date of June 1, 205, for example, it will also list a time element, such as 12:01 a.m., meaning that at midnight, the day before, the policy will be cancelled if the payment is not made.
 Many companies have a toll-free number on the bill to call if you have billing question.
 Do not wait until the day of cancellation to call and get information or it may be too late.

-For example in New York you may not be required to surrender your plates for a lapse of 90 days or shorter if you pay a civil penalty fine.
-If the lapse exceeds 90 days your driver's license will be suspended.
-If you do not surrender your plates to the DMV they will suspend your registration and driver license indefinitely.
+For example, in New York you aren't required to surrender your plates for a lapse of 90 days or shorter if you pay a civil penalty fine.
+But if the lapse exceeds 90 days, your driver's license will be suspended.
+If you do not surrender your plates to the DMV, it will suspend your registration and driver license indefinitely.
 To reinstate your driver license you must pay a fee of $25 when the suspension ends.

-In Pennsylvania a lapse can give you penalties such as a suspended license and registration.
-In fact if Pennsylvania Department of Transportation (PennDOT) finds your auto insurance has lapsed for over 31 days you will have your vehicle's registration suspended for 3 months.
-If you are found to have operated the vehicle without insurance your license will be suspended for 3 months as well.
+Another example: In Pennsylvania, if your car insurance has lapsed for more than 31 days, your vehicle's registration will be suspended for three months.
+If you are cited for driving the vehicle without insurance your license will be suspended for three months as well.